danvega/spring-books/README.md

 ## Packaging

-When you run mvn clean package the frontend Vue application will built in the dist directory.
-The Maven plugin maven-resources-plugin will copy the contents of the build directory into /target/static/classes.
+When you run `mvn clean package` command the frontend Vue application will be built into the `/dist` directory.
+The Maven plugin maven-resources-plugin will copy the contents of the build directory into `/target/static/classes`.
 Once the artifact has been created you can run the application using the following command:

 ` java -jar target/spring-books-0.0.1-SNAPSHOT.jar`